Charlotte 101.3 - Greenville 97.3 - Boone 92.9 - WSIF Wilkesboro 90.9

 Search results for

-• Next month sees the release of this new one from Cristina Vane, who deftly blends blues and rock with old-time and country.
+• Get to know this new one from Cristina Vane, who deftly blends blues and rock with old-time and country.
 One minute she’s at home here in Appalachia pickin’ a sweet clawhammer banjo tune, the next she’s unleashing fire on electric slide guitar.
 Her eclecticism might have something to do with her upbringing: her half-Guatemalan/half-American heritage includes being raised in Italy, England, and France.
+Cristina Vane performs at MerleFest in Wilkesboro at the end of April, as well as in Charlotte and Asheville in mid-May.
+Alex Nudd will be sitting in for Julian Booker to bring you your Thursday evening music mix this week; join us!